 But then it came all crashing down in less than two weeks.

-Joan, her roommate and best friend for almost four years had announced that she had dropped out of college and that she was leaving to go back home in San Francisco.
+Joan, her roommate and best friend for almost four years had announced that she had dropped out of college and that she was leaving to go back home to San Francisco.
 It was all so sudden, and Joan insisted that Emma did nothing wrong—and that they still would remain friends—but seeing Joan change her life so suddenly and without even warning her in advance hurt Emma immensely.

 Especially since Joan was the only friend that she truly trusted with the news that Emma discovered just three days after she left.